 The site of the proposed activity contains first and second order ephemeral streams.
-First and second order streams are defined as those streams at the very beginning, or source, of the drainage system and are less likely to have any impacts on downstream systems due to filtering of contaminants.
-Please refer to Attachment Two, Map 2.
+First and second order streams are at the very beginning of the drainage system and are less likely to have to impacts on downstream systems due to filtering of contaminants.
+Please refer to Attachment Two, Map 5.
+The Burdekin catchment system finishes as a stream order 9.